Frequently Asked Questions

 Are decisions mailed or emailed?

 All decisions will be sent electronically.
 You will receive an email when your decision is available online.
 Undergraduate notifications will be sent by April 1.
 Graduate notifications will be sent by March 15.
-Music Education decisions are sent by May 1.
 View more on the Deadlines page.

 Can I defer admission?